hashicorp/design-system/website/docs/components/form/file-input/partials/guidelines/guidelines.md

 ### Disabled State

 The File Input component lets users add documents and images.
-If disabled, users may feel confused, frustrated, and unsure about why it's not working.
+Disabling it can make users feel confused, frustrated, and unsure about why it's not working.

-Instead of disabling the file input component, consider these options:
+Instead of disabling, consider these alternatives:

 - Include explanatory text or prompts: If you display a disabled file input, explain why it's disabled and what users need to do to enable it.
 You can use a tooltip, or an instructional sentence.